 (b) restrain the settlement agent and his bankers and their respective servants and agents from dealing in all or any of the bank accounts of the settlement agent, subject to such terms and conditions as the State Administrative Tribunal thinks fit;

-(c) authorise the Board to appoint a supervisor of the business of the settlement agent;
+(c) authorise the Commissioner to appoint a supervisor of the business of the settlement agent;

-(d) authorise the Board to suspend the settlement agent from carrying on his business until further notice; and
+(d) authorise the Commissioner to suspend the settlement agent from carrying on his business until further notice; and

 (e) make such other and further orders as the State Administrative Tribunal thinks fit.

-(2) Where the State Administrative Tribunal is satisfied, on the application of the Board, that a sole settlement agent has died, the State Administrative Tribunal may —
+(2) Where the State Administrative Tribunal is satisfied, on the application of the Commissioner, that a sole settlement agent has died, the State Administrative Tribunal may —

 (a) restrain the personal representative, and the former servants, agents, and bankers, of the deceased settlement agent, and the servants and agents of those former bankers from dealing in all or any of the bank accounts of the deceased settlement agent, subject to such terms and conditions as the State Administrative Tribunal thinks fit; and

-(b) authorise the Board to appoint a supervisor of the business of the settlement agent.
+(b) authorise the Commissioner to appoint a supervisor of the business of the settlement agent.

-(3) Where the State Administrative Tribunal authorises the Board to appoint a supervisor pursuant to the power conferred by subsection (1) or (2) the State Administrative Tribunal —
+(3) Where the State Administrative Tribunal authorises the Commissioner to appoint a supervisor pursuant to the power conferred by subsection (1) or (2) the State Administrative Tribunal —

 (a) may order that the supervisor be empowered to withdraw moneys from any bank account of the settlement agent or deceased settlement agent; and

-(b) may order that the Board —
+(b) may order that the Commissioner —

 (i) take possession of the moneys constituting the trust account of the settlement agent or deceased settlement agent or, where the case requires, the balance of such moneys;

-(ii) credit such moneys, or such balance, to a separate agency special purpose account established for the Board under section 16 of the Financial Management Act 2006; and
+(ii) credit such moneys, or such balance, to a separate agency special purpose account established for the Commissioner under section 16 of the Financial Management Act 2006; and

 (iii) deal with those moneys according to law.